I received a heart wrenching email from a reader that I’m going to call “Peggy.” Here’s a few excerpts from that email:

 I asked a few people I know who are actually parents of children between the ages of seven and nine how they would handle it, and they almost all provided passionate arguments on behalf of candor with the child, confirming my idea that candor is really the best approach here.
 To a certain point, of course.

-First, I’d spend a lot of quality time with my child right now.
+1. Spend a lot of quality time with my child

 Even more than you do right now.
 You’ll need a strong bond with your child to make this go smoothly.
 Why?
 Your child needs emotional touchstones, and you need to make yourself the strongest touchstone you can during this time so that the transition is easier.
 It is at least somewhat likely that your child sees your current home as a touchstone, and it’ll be very hard for your child to separate, so you need to provide another rock for your child to lean on.